zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     Verify that the released version arrived on Ansible Galaxy at https://galaxy.ansible.com/ibm/ibm_zhmc/

-18. If you released the master branch, it needs a new fix stream.

-    Create a branch for its fix stream and push it upstream:
+17. When releasing the master branch, create a new stable branch and push it to the remote repo:

     .. code-block:: sh